 Crush grip?
 I tell my students to think of the eagle’s claw.
 When the eagle sleeps, it does not fall from its perch because its claws automatically clutch it with a death grip.
 If we condition ourselves to do this whenever we hold the gun, it’ll happen on its own when we need it without us having to think about it.

-This is a sample excerpt from the Gun Digest Book of Combat Handgunnery.
-Learn more
+Editor’s note, this article is an excerpt from The Gun Digest Book of Combat Handgunnery.

 ***UPDATE: Mas Collection Now 50% OFF!***